attwoodn/cpp-expression-tree/README.md

 ctest .
 ```

 CTest will execute the unit tests and provide a pass/fail indication for each one.

+The address sanitizer is enabled on every unit test executable.
+A test will fail should memory leak during test execution.